22 Low Light Small Houseplants that Don't Need Sunlight

 Chinese Money Plant, Pilea peperomioides

-Chinese Money Plant also called Missionary Plant, Pancake Plant or UFO Plant is a low growing plant with a minimal outward spread which makes it one of the best plants for the limited spaces.
+Chinese Money Plant also called Missionary Plant, Pancake Plant or UFO Plant is a low growing plant with a minimal outward spread which places it among favored plants for limited spaces.

 Missionary Plant is a low-maintenance, succulent plant ideal for a table-top, a shelf or a windowsill.
 It is also easy to propagate making it easy to share with friends and hence the name, 'Friendship Plant'.